top of page

 Concert Tour Projects

 In 2006, Dobbs was invited by the Foundation for Culture and a Civil Society to participate in the New Year’s Music Festival in Mazar-e-Sharif, Afghanistan, the largest musical event since the fall of the Taliban, which had prohibited music of any kind.
 Hosted by various NGOs including WADAN and American Friendship Foundation as well as the National Institute of Music in Afghanistan, Dobbs has returned numerous times to perform in non-formal schools, orphanages and drug rehab centers presenting concerts and masterclasses.
+Sadly this program we cut short by the return of the Taliban.
+But hopefully music will return to Afghanistan one day.

-In 2010,invited by the National Youth Orchestra of South Africa he played for Aids Orphans as well as some elder homes.
+In 2010, invited by the National Youth Orchestra of South Africa he played for Aids Orphans as well as some elder homes.

-In 2012, our programs expanded to Uganda, where Dobbs’ performed for rescued street children in schools and orphanages in collaboration with Dwelling Places.
+In 2010 He went to Iraq to work with the National Youth Orchestra of Iraq.
+He returned in 2011 and organized a committee of orchestra members to organize tours for him.
 With funding from the U.S. Embassy in Baghdad, Iraq in 2012, Dobbs presented 25 concerts in schools and community centers throughout Baghdad and the Kurdistan region in collaboration with local Iraqi musicians.
-Annual concert tours to Kurdistan have followed.
+Concert tours to Kurdistan in 2014 2018 2021 and 2023have followed.

 In 2013 He returned to Bolivia to play in six villages on the Altiplano where he had performed in 1969.
 This tour was filmed and became the PBS program "Back to Bolivia a lifetime later"